Mitsubishi Delica: 2019 facelift

+Sales

+At the start of its market release, Mitsubishi sets monthly sales target of 2,300 units the Delica D:5 it was underperforming over the years.
+A few years later the sales target was decrease to 1,300 units however the Delica D:5 exceeded the target in the years of 2019, 2022 and 2023.

 Other models using the name

 Mitsubishi Delica Truck/Van/Cargo (rebadged Mazda Bongo Truck/Van/Brawny)

 Between November 1999 and October 2011 (the Delica Cargo was discontinued in August 2010), Mitsubishi Motors retailed a badge engineered version of the Mazda Bongo as the Delica Truck/Van (short wheelbase) and the Delica Cargo (extended wheelbase) in Japan, replacing the cargo versions of the fourth generation Delica in that market.

 Mitsubishi Delica D:3/Delica Van (rebadged Nissan NV200)

 In October 2011, Mitsubishi Motors replaced the Mazda Bongo-based models with a badge engineered version of the Nissan NV200, sold as the Delica D:3 (wagon models) and Delica Van (van models).
 The Delica D:3 and Delica Van were discontinued in April 2019.

 Mitsubishi Delica D:2 (rebadged Suzuki Solio)

 To complement the larger Delica D:5 minivan, a smaller Delica D:2 mini MPV appeared in March 2011.
 Equipped with a 1242 cc four-cylinder Suzuki K12B engine and a continuously variable transmission (CVT), it is a rebadged Suzuki Solio provided under an original equipment manufacturer deal.